newrelic/nri-collectd/README.md

     </Plugin>
 ```

-At this time, customization of the network plugin is not supported.
-So no authetication or change of default UDP port.
+At this time, the customization of the network plugin is not supported.

+## Install

+Follow these steps after you've cloned this repository:

+1. Create a CollectD integration config file

+    ```sh bash
+    sudo cp collectd-plugin-config.yml.sample collectd-plugin-config.yml
+    ```

+1. Copy the integration files to the infrastructure agent integrations folder

+    ```sh bash
+    sudo cp nri-collectd /var/db/newrelic-infra/custom-integrations/
+    sudo cp collectd-plugin-definition.yml /var/db/newrelic-infra/custom-integrations/
+    sudo cp collectd-plugin-config.yml /etc/newrelic-infra/integrations.d/
+    ```

+1. Note down the port number used in the `/etc/collectd/collectd.conf` file network stanza.
+Use the same port number in the `collectd-plugin-config.yml` file.

+1. Complete the configuration (see the Configuration section).
+To obtain an API key, see [Register an Insert API key](https://docs.newrelic.com/docs/insights/insights-data-sources/custom-data/introduction-event-api#register).

+1. Stop and restart the infrastructure agent.

+    ```sh bash
+    sudo systemctl stop newrelic-infra | sudo service newrelic-infra stop sudo systemctl start newrelic-infra | sudo service newrelic-infra start
+    ```

+1. Check if the `nri-collectd` integration is running.

+    ```sh bash
+    sudo ps -ef | grep nri-collectd
+    ```

+Data should start flowing into your New Relic account.
+See [Understand and use data from Infrastructure integrations](https://docs.newrelic.com/docs/integrations/infrastructure-integrations/get-started/understand-use-data-infrastructure-integrations).

-## Configuration explained
+## Configuration

-* port - UDP port to listen for metrics on.
+* `port`: UDP port to listen for metrics on.
-* dim - Reports output as [dimensional metrics](https://docs.newrelic.com/docs/data-ingest-apis/get-data-new-relic/metric-api/introduction-metric-api) [true | false]
+* `dim` (boolean): Reports output as [dimensional metrics](https://docs.newrelic.com/docs/data-ingest-apis/get-data-new-relic/metric-api/introduction-metric-api).
-* interval - Interval to report dimensional metrics, formatted in golang [time.Duration](https://golang.org/pkg/time/#Duration). **NOTE: Only used if dim is set to true, otherwise the interval is set within /var/db/newrelic-infra/custom-integrations/collectd-plugin-definition.yml**
+* `interval`: Interval to report dimensional metrics, formatted in golang [time.Duration](https://golang.org/pkg/time/#Duration).
+    > Only used if `dim` is set to `true`, otherwise the interval is set within `/var/db/newrelic-infra/custom-integrations/collectd-plugin-definition.yml`.
-* key - Insights Insert API Key - Only used if dim is set to true (required)
+* `key`: Insert API Key.
+Only used if `dim` is set to `true`.

-## Sample collectd configuration file
+## Sample CollectD configuration file

 ```sh bash
 integration_name: com.newrelic.collectd-plugin